List of recurring The Simpsons characters: Opal

 Opal (voiced by Tress MacNeille from 2006 to 2007, Dawnn Lewis since 2023) is a talk show host.
 This celebrity is based on Oprah Winfrey and her eponymous television show.
 She first appears in "Ice Cream of Margie (with the Light Blue Hair)" where her segment on successful women depresses Marge, who feels her life of chores and child-raising has left her without any purpose.
 She later appeared in the back-to-back nineteenth season episodes "Husbands and Knives" and "Funeral for a Fiend".
 Marge is a fan and was interviewed by Opal after achieving success through her chain of Shapes gyms for women.
 She also appeared in the episode "Fan-ily Feud", in which she uses Homer Simpson against her rival, Ashlee Starling.
 She was voiced by Jade Novah, who also did Starling's voice.

 Otto Mann

 Otto Mann (voiced by Harry Shearer) is the school bus driver for Springfield Elementary School.
-He is notable for his bad driving, which got him temporarily fired on the season three episode "The Otto Show", his drug use (mostly marijuana and psychadelics), his love of heavy metal music, and for calling Bart Simpson “Bart dude”.
+He is notable for his bad driving, which got him temporarily fired on the season three episode "The Otto Show", his drug use (mostly marijuana and psychedelics), his love of heavy metal music, and for calling Bart Simpson "Bart dude".
 Despite his irresponsible and illicit behavior, he is generally well-intentioned and has a positive relationship with the children at Springfield Elementary.
 His father is an admiral with the US Navy who does not like that his son wasted his youth and never amounted to anything.
 He was modelled upon early Simpsons writer Wallace Wolodarsky, who at the time wore long black hair, shorts and a baseball cap.